Dr. Kathleen Smythe

 I am an African historian with years of fieldwork experience in Tanzania, East Africa.
 My first book, Fipa Families (2006), and a series of related articles examined the ways in which Fipa integrated and made sense of European Catholic missionaries and their values during the colonial period.
 This research was based on more than two hundred oral history interviews in Kifipa and Kiswahili as well as extensive archival research in Rome and Dar es Salaam, Tanzania.

-Much of my writing and teaching currently focuses on these questions.
+For almost two decades, I have been interested in globalization and economic development, both the histories of these ideas and their deployment in various ways at various times.
 A second book, Africa's Past, Our Future, came out in 2015 with Indiana University Press and highlights ideas and institutions in African history and culture that broaden our imagination about what is possible socially, politically, and economically.
 A third book, Whole Earth Living: Reconnecting Earth, History, Body and Mind (Dixi Books, 2020) proposes a new sustainability framework based on long-term human interdependencies on earth and its ecosystems.
 The framework is built on an understanding of the losses that have occurred to human well-being with more recent historical developments in agriculture and technology.

-I enjoy walking, biking, hiking, backpacking, gardening, cooking, writing for self-expression, and spending time with my family and friends.
+I enjoy walking, biking, hiking, backpacking, gardening, cooking, writing for self-expression, and spending time with family and friends.

 Expertise